mattermost/docs/source/getting-started/admin-onboarding-tasks.rst

 3. Begin to onboard users by enabling account creation or by connecting an authentication service to assist with user provisioning.

 - Users can be pre-provisioned with migration and bulk loading data processes based on prior collaboration systems.
 Please see our :ref:`migration guide <onboard/migrating-to-mattermost:migration guide>` and :doc:`bulk loading documentation </onboard/bulk-loading-data>` for additional details.
-- :ref:`AD/LDAP authentication <onboard/ad-ldap:active directory ldap setup>` and :doc:`SAML authentication </onboard/sso-saml>` are available for some subscription plans, providing identity management, single sign-on, and automatic account provisioning.
+- :doc:`AD/LDAP authentication </onboard/ad-ldap>` and :doc:`SAML authentication </onboard/sso-saml>` are available for some subscription plans, providing identity management, single sign-on, and automatic account provisioning.

 If your organization requires more structure and project management artifacts for the implementation of Mattermost, please see our :doc:`Enterprise roll out checklist </getting-started/enterprise-roll-out-checklist>`.